ClarkHobbie/prior/README.md

 prior does this for all items and then writes out the file in priority order.
 The order of an item is determined by tbe number of comparrisons it is chosen.
 If two items have the same "scores," then the item that was chosen in the comparrison between the two items comes first.

+# Details
+## Item
+Any line that dosen't start with whitespace is considered an item or something you want to prioritze in prior.
+Examples include "one" or "Go to the supermarkt."

+## Reasons
+Lines that do start with whitespace such as "\tBecause we need the groceries" or "\tBecause it's number one" are what prior refers to as reasons.

+When prior compares two items, the user can enter a new reason (without a whitespace character), or hit return to signify an existing reason or no reason at all.